 First, you simmer the lentils in enough water to cover them by at least an inch, along with a clove or two of garlic and a drop of olive oil, until tender, then season well.

 Second, while the lentils are simmering, you saute lots of sliced onions in olive oil.
 Season these, too.

 Third, when your lentils and onions are almost done, you cook the pasta.

 When the pasta is slightly undercooked, add it to the pot with the lentils, then add the sauteed onions along with a good ladleful of the pasta cooking water.
-Mix well, adjust for seasoning, and let it ‘rest’, covered, for at least an hour to let the favors develop.
+Mix well, adjust for seasoning, and let it ‘rest’, covered and off-heat, for at least an hour to let the favors develop.
 In fact, it tastes even better when you make it in the morning for an evening meal, or the day before.
 (Yes, you heard that right: this recipes breaks all the usual rules for making pasta.)